 The Gibson L-37 was produced between 1937-1941, so had a fairly short life coming off the production line in Kalamazoo.
 Dating old Gibson guitars isn’t easy as not all models were serialised or were just stamped with FON (factory order) numbers, as with this guitar, which can be seen through the lower f-hole.
 As far as I can determine from multiple sources of research is that this L-37 is from 1940.

 As you’d expect and hope, this guitar hasn’t been locked away in a closet in its 77 year old life, so there are some scratches, chips and scrapes, but is in overall great condition for its long life.
 The depth of colour, and patina in the wood grain and finish is beautiful.
 I hope the photographs tell a good story of its life.
 I can supply more if requested.

 There is a surface crack on the upper shoulder (2.5”) and a little lifting of binding below but appears stable.
 A small part of the cream binding has slightly lifted off on the lower bout, but hardly noticeable and again very stable.
-Small build up of glue around neck heel join, but feels stable.
-The Brazilian rosewood fingerboard is a glorious colour and in great condition and the frets appear to have quite a bit of life left in them, as it plays cleanly up and down the neck.
+Small build up of glue around neck heel join; feels stable but probably in need of reset soon.
+The Brazilian rosewood fingerboard is a glorious colour and in great condition and the frets appear to have life left in them, though there is of course some wear.
+Like all guitars, it would probably benefit a set-up to suit your playing style.
 I don’t think the tuners are original, as research says they were three-on-a-plate, but they look period correct open gear tuners and aged as the guitar.
 Articulate, warm and woody sounding, it’s a lovely sized guitar, feeling really comfortable against the body and just asks you to play a few blue notes.